By every measure, the Alberta Party had a better name than every other political party in Alberta.

 So that probably means it’ll be a huge success in the topsy-turvy world of Alberta politics.

-Despite having the best name ever, for some reason the Alberta Party could never get on this province’s political radar no matter how hard it tried, and at times it tried desperately hard indeed.
+Despite having the best name ever, for some reason the Alberta Party could never got on this province’s political radar no matter how hard it tried, and at times it tried desperately hard indeed.

 It was so irrelevant, it would seem, that no scholar ever wasted his or her time trying to figure out why this should be.

 It was not for a lack of thoughtful and talented leadership.
-Among its leaders were, Glenn Taylor, once mayor of Hinton; Sue Huff, a former Edmonton school trustee; Greg Clark, elected as an Alberta Party candidate and a popular and hardworking MLA for Calgary-Elbow; Stephen Mandel, late of the PC Cabinet and the mayor’s office in Edmonton; and Barry Morishita, once mayor of Brooks.
+Among its leaders were: Glenn Taylor, once mayor of Hinton; Sue Huff, a former Edmonton school trustee; Greg Clark, elected as an Alberta Party candidate and a popular and hardworking MLA for Calgary-Elbow; Stephen Mandel, late of the PC Cabinet and the mayor’s office in Edmonton; and Barry Morishita, once mayor of Brooks.
 All of them substantial people with good minds.
 A tip o’ the hat to former Alberta Liberal Dave Taylor, too, the party’s first MLA, of whom the same thing could be said.

 So I have a theory: Alberta Party acolytes wouldn’t like this characterization, but their party was too much in concept like the Progressive Conservative Party of Alberta – which we all used to call the Tories, especially those of us who wrote headlines for a living – in that it didn’t really have a political philosophy other than existing for the sole purpose of being in power.